Introduction to Computer Graphics, Version 1.3

 This page contains links to source code for the programs that are used as examples in this book.
 In the web site download of the book, the source code examples can be found in the folder named source.
 This page also contains a list of links to all of the "live demos" that are used in the book; they can be found in the folder named demos.

 (Note: Examples and demos for HTML canvas graphics, three.js, and WebGL are html files, which can be opened in a web browser.
 Many of the html programs use images.
-In certain browers, the html programs that use images will not work when the html files are loaded from a local hard drive.
+In certain browsers, the three.js and WebGL programs that use images will not work when the html files are loaded from a local hard drive.
 That is, they will fail in some web browsers when run from the source or demo folder in the web site download of this book.
 The programs should work OK when loaded from a web server.)

 1. Java Graphics2D Examples

-There are a few examples in Section 2.4 and Section 2.5 that use Java's 2D graphics API.
+There are a few examples in Section 2.4 and Section 2.5 that uses the 2D graphics API that is part of Java's Swing GUI toolkit.
 In the web site download, the source code for these examples can be found in the folder named java2d inside the source folder.
 Each example is a single file that can be compiled to produce an application; no additional Java files are needed.

 - HierarchicalModeling2D.java — shows a simple animated scene, with a moving cart and rotating windmills, that uses hierarchical modeling.
 In this version of the program, the hierarchy is implemented procedurally, using subroutines to draw the objects in the scene.